Skip to Main Content

 Top Tips:

-1. As soon as your tent is up explore the festival site so that you know where the Medical Tent, Info Tent and Tea and Empathy are.
+1. As soon as your tent is up explore the festival site so that you know where the Medical Tent, Welfare Tent and Public Info tent are.

 3. If you don’t like loud or sudden noises bring some headphones with you.
 Other important things to bring are a water bottle, a hot drinks cup, sun cream and waterproofs.